 - Staying at a Golf or Tennis Resort: If horseback riding and cowboy cookouts aren't your thing, how about as much golf or tennis as your shoulders can handle?
 The Phoenix/Scottsdale area has one of the nation's greatest concentrations of resorts, and Sedona and Tucson add many more options to the mix.
 There's something very satisfying about swinging a racket or club with the state's spectacular scenery in the background, and the climate means you can play practically year-round.

-- Mountain Biking in Sedona: Forget Moab -- there are too many other hard-core mountain bikers.
-Among the red rocks of Sedona, you can escape the crowds and pedal through awesome scenery on some of the most memorable single-track trails in the Southwest.
-There's even plenty of slickrock for that Canyonlands experience.
+- Mountain Biking in Sedona: Forget fighting for trail space in Moab—among the red rocks of Sedona you can escape the crowds and pedal through awesome scenery on some of the most memorable single-track trails in the Southwest.
+There’s even plenty of slickrock for that Canyonlands experience.

-- Bird-Watching in Southeastern Arizona: As an avid bird-watcher, I know that this isn't the most active of sports, but a birder can get in a bit of walking when it's necessary (for instance, to get to the nesting tree of an elegant trogon).
+- Bird-Watching in Southeastern Arizona: We know this isn't the most active of sports, but a birder can get in a bit of walking when it's necessary (for instance, to get to the nesting tree of an elegant trogon).
 The southeast corner of the state is one of the best birding regions in the entire country.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.